top of page

 I have booked a space but I didn’t have time to finish the book.
 Can I still join?

 Absolutely.
 We know that with the pressures of work life, home life and everything in between, it can be tricky to fit in time for reading, no matter how much you want to.
-All we ask is that you do your best to read the book.
 If you haven’t finished it, or even if you didn’t manage to get started, we’d still love to have your voice in the discussion - but be prepared for spoilers!

 I know of a great book, can I suggest it for your next session?